-There are four registration options:
+For doctoral students, there are four registration options:

-Option 1: Registration in a Boston University course for a minimum of 3 credits.
+Option 1: Registration in one or more Boston University course(s) for a minimum of 3 credits.
 Tuition and fees are assessed at the rate of the school or college in which the course is offered.

-Option 2: Registration for dissertation advisement for a minimum of 3 credits.
+Option 3: Registration for dissertation advisement for a minimum of 3 credits.

 Option 4: Registration for the continuing study course SED ED 950.
 This noncredit course entitles the student to use libraries, research laboratories, academic staff, and academic facilities of the University for the purpose of completing examination, research, and thesis or dissertation work.
-This registration status may allow for the deferral of certain loans or obtain appropriate visa coding for international student status.
-(See “Student Loans” under the “SED Graduate Financial Aid.”)
+Note: While the course carries no credit, 3 credits of tuition fees are charged for enrollment in this course.

-Nondegree Graduate Students
+Non-Degree Graduate Students